 Proteins are critical components of bone, although they can be easily overlooked with all the focus on minerals.
-Protein is a key building block for body structure, so daily consumption is critical for maintaining, healing and repairing the bones, cartilage and soft tissues.
+Protein is a key building block for body structure, so daily consumption is critical for maintaining, healing, and repairing the bones, cartilage, and soft tissues.
 Proteins also play a key role in digestion and the functions of the immune system.

 Collagen proteins make up 30% of the dry weight of bone.
 Collagen formation requires a regular supply of amino acids along with adequate vitamin C to incorporate them.

 Glucosamine is an amino acid, which can be found in high concentrations in cartilage and connective tissue.
-Chondroitin is a substance that occurs naturally in connective tissues and as a supplement, is often taken with glucosamine.
+Chondroitin is a substance that occurs naturally in connective tissues and as a supplement, and is often taken with glucosamine.

-As a cautionary tale, some studies have shown that when patients consume too much protein in relation to calcium over a long period of time, calcium can be leached from the bones as excess protein is burned.
+As a cautionary tale, some studies have shown that when a person consume too much protein in relation to calcium over a long period of time, calcium can be leached from the bones as excess protein is burned.
 While both protein and calcium are deemed necessary for healthy bones, more research is needed to determine the recommended consumption ratio of protein to calcium and how the two substances affect each other.1

 Vitamin B12 is required in the formation of the body’s bone-building cells and is necessary for healthy formation of red blood cells in the bone marrow.
 Vitamin B12 deficiency anemia has been associated with osteoporosis.